cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           double[] Rand(int N)
           double[,] Rand(int M, int N)
           double[,] Rand(int[] Size)
-   Param:
+   Parameters:
+       M:
-      | M:  The number of rows in the output matrix.
+         The number of rows in the output matrix.
+       N:
-      | N:  The number of columns in the output matrix.
+         The number of columns in the output matrix.
+       Size:
-      | Size:  A vector of two integer elements.
+            A vector of two integer elements.
    Returns:
        An array (vector) of size M or matrix of size M x N populated with random values in the range [0.0, 1.0).
    Example: